landindonner/ELK_Stack_Project/README.md

 To verify Filebeat was correctly installed on the web servers use the following steps:
   - Navigate to the ELK server using the IP address through port 5601: http://104.42.221.76:5601/app/kibana

-  - On the home page, click the in the Observability section to navigate to the Add Data to Kibana page:
+  - On the home page, click Add log data button in the Observability section to navigate to the Add Data to Kibana page:

   ![add log button](Images/KibanaAddLog.jpg)

-  - On the Add Data to Kibana page click the Systems Logs link in the Systems Log box
+  - On the Add Data to Kibana page, under the Logs tab, click the Systems logs link in the Systems log box

   ![sys logs](Images/KibanaSysLogs.jpg)